TobiasSekan/DailyKanji/readme.md

   * on right answers +1 on wrong answers - 1
   * use this counter to calculate count of same tests
   * use this count to order bottom test table
+* Add four options for hints
+  * "hints based on current ask type"
+  * "hints always in Roomaji"
+  * "hints always in Hiragana"
+  * "hints always in Katakana"

 #### Near future (before 1.0 release)
 * Prevent double-click and multi-click on correct answers to avoid wrong next answer